jinghuazhao/R/gap/inst/shinygap/README.md

 markers ($M$), the false positive rate at genome level ($\alpha_\mathit{genome}$), the proportion of markers to be selected ($\pi_\mathit{markers}$, also used as the false positive rate at stage 1) and the population prevalence ($K$).

-Tests of allele frequency differences between cases and controls in a two-stage design and is described here @skol06.
 The usual test of proportions can be written as
 $$z(p_1,p_2,n_1,n_2,\pi_{samples})=\frac{p_1-p_2}{\sqrt{\frac{p_1(1-p_1)}{2n_1\pi_{sample}}+\frac{p_2(1-p_2)}{2n_2\pi_{sample}}}}$$
 where $p_1$ and $p_2$ are the allele frequencies, $n_1$ and $n_2$ are the sample sizes, $\pi_{samples}$ is the proportion of samples to be genotyped at stage 1.
 The test statistics for stage 1, for stage 2 as replication and for stages 1 and 2 in a joint analysis